 This is great when you leave the rhizomes in the ground over winter.
 Gardeners in cold climates should lift the rhizomes yearly, with cold meaning heavy frost or colder.

-Are Turmeric companion plants the same as for ginger?
+Does Turmeric like the same Companion Plants as ginger?

 For all intents and purposes, it is safe to interchange all of the plants listed above as suitable for companion planting with turmeric.
 The primary difference to consider is the leaf size between turmeric and ginger.